databricks/terraform-provider-databricks/docs/resources/repo.md

 ## Example Usage

 You can declare Terraform-managed Git folder by specifying `url` attribute of Git repository.
 In addition to that you may need to specify `git_provider` attribute if Git provider doesn't belong to cloud Git providers (Github, GitLab, ...).
-If `path` attribute isn't provided, then Git folder will be created in the user's directory (for existing workspaces it's `/Repos/<username>/...`, for new workspaces it will be user's folder in the workspace):
+If `path` attribute isn't provided, then Git folder will be created in the default location:

 ```hcl